 If you are looking for seamless integration and wish to only deal with your wealth management experts and brokers at UBS, the UBS Visa Infinite Credit Card will be the better choice.
 However, if you want to look for something different, The Platinum Card® from American Express can still provide you with luxury and quality customer service.

 On the rewards side of things, the two cards are fairly comparable.
-The Platinum Card® from American Express gives a slightly worse annual airline credit ($200 vs $250), but provides better rewards on airline and hotel purchases.
+The Platinum Card® from American Express gives a slightly worse annual airline credit ($200 vs $250) and requires you to enroll with a specific airline each year to use it, but provides better rewards on airline and hotel purchases.
 In general, however, if you are points-conscious, we recommend going with the Chase Sapphire Reserve® anyway.
 For rates and fees of The Platinum Card® from American Express, please click here.